Sweetpotatoes… it’s what’s for supper!

 As the days slowly grow shorter, and eventually cooler, our cravings turn to comfort foods.
 There’s just something about supper cooked in our favorite cast iron skillet.
 And breakfast.
 For supper.

 This recipe can be tweaked to suit your fancy.
 Throw together some hash soon.
-And come tell me about it in my facebook community.

 …and, Happy Fall Y’all!